 Unfilled gaps and cracks in the foundation, around windows and doors, vents, and so on, may let cold air in the same as leaving a window open.

-In fact, a 1/8 inch opening around just two doorframes can let in as much cold air as a 12 inch window opened 6 inches all winter long.
+A 1/8 inch opening around just two doorframes can let in as much cold air as a 12-inch window opened 6 inches all winter long.

-Caulk is used around outside window and door frames, and to fill outside wall and foundation cracks.
+Caulk is used around the outside window and door frames, and to fill the outside wall and foundation cracks.

 Some but not all the places you should look when surveying you home before caulking are around doors and windows, dryer vents, faucet pipes and wires, where porches attach to the house, seams between masonry and siding, chimneys and inside corners